learn-co-students/rails-dynamic-request-lab-onl01-seng-pt-120819/README.md

 ## Notes

-/posts/:id route, posts#show action, show.html view
+/students/:id route, students#show action, show.html view

 draw a route with a variable.
-use that variable in Post.find in the controller action load the instance variable @post in the controller action render the show view use that instance variable to write out data about a specific post
+use that variable in student.find in the controller action load the instance variable @student in the controller action render the show view use that instance variable to write out data about a specific student